 To ensure all students are ready for success and take advantage of these opportunities, Washington state established K-12 learning standards.
 Used for math and English language arts, Common Core State Standards are part of these learning standards.
 The Smarter Balanced Assessment system, administered in grades three through eight and in grade 11, aligns with these standards, and provides teachers with a way to measure student progress and make adjustments and interventions as necessary to ensure that students are on the path to success.

 There are four score levels.
 Students who score a three or four are on target to be college- and career-ready by the end of 12th grade.
-Eleventh graders who score below a three will need extra support to be college-ready.
+Tenth graders who score below a three will need extra support to be college-ready.
 In fact, they may have to take pre-college courses in college, which will cost them time and money.

 That’s where Bridge to College transition courses come in.